venicegeo/pz-docs/documents/userguide/5-userservices.md

         }
     }

-Run the [get-data-info.sh](scripts/get-data-info.sh) script to check the result of the previous job.
+Run the <a target="_blank" href="scripts/get-data-info.sh">get-data-info.sh</a> script to check the result of the previous job.
 This script also takes a single argument: the `dataId` returned by the previous script:

     $ ./get-data-info.sh {{dataId}}

 ## Cancelling an Invocation

 During execution of a Piazza job, the Piazza user who invoked a user service may also request to cancel or abort that job.
 Using the `jobId` that was provided from the invocation, a user can cancel a job using the `DELETE` method on the `https://pz-gateway.venicegeo.io/job/{{jobId}}` endpoint.
-For more details on how to use this, see the [Piazza API Abort Job](http://pz-swagger.venicegeo.io/#!/Job/abortJobUsingDELETE).
+For more details on how to use this, see the <a target="_blank" href="http://pz-swagger.venicegeo.io/#!/Job/abortJobUsingDELETE">Piazza API Abort Job</a>.

 ## Other Examples

-For more examples on how to register and execute your service, see the [Piazza Developer’s Guide](https://pz-docs.int.dev.east.paas.geointservices.io/devguide/index.html).
+For more examples on how to register and execute your service, see the <a target="_blank" href="/devguide/index.html">Piazza Developer’s Guide</a>.

 ## How to Write Your Own User Services